Ag Policy Blog

 The Rounds-Smith letter follows a letter sent to Garland by Republican senators and House members organized by Sen. John Thune, R-S.D., and Rep. Dusty Johnson, R-S.D., urging him to continue an investigation into the meatpackers that was started under the Trump administration.

-Earlier last week, the American Farm Bureau Federation, National Cattlemen's Beef Association, National Farmers Union, R-CALF USA, the United States Cattlemen's Association and the Livestock Market Association announced that they had met in Phoenix on May 10 and reached a unified position to "demand that the Justice Department" issue a public investigation status report and as warranted, conduct joint DOJ and USDA oversight of packer activity moving forward."
+Earlier this week, the American Farm Bureau Federation, National Cattlemen's Beef Association, National Farmers Union, R-CALF USA, the United States Cattlemen's Association and the Livestock Market Association announced that they had met in Phoenix on May 10 and reached a unified position to "demand that the Justice Department" issue a public investigation status report and as warranted, conduct joint DOJ and USDA oversight of packer activity moving forward."

 The North American Meat Institute, which represents the meatpackers, has defended its members against the charges and maintains that market forces are in play.